Safe Harbor Statement

 Given the seasonal nature of our business, we may hire additional employees during the summer months, including seasonal and part-time employees, who generally are not employed during the off-season.
 If we are unable to attract and hire additional personnel during the peak season, our operating results could be negatively impacted.
 Additionally, competition for qualified employees could require us to pay higher wages to attract and retain a sufficient number of employees.

-The pandemic and other events over the past few years have increased employees’ expectations regarding compensation, workplace flexibility and work-home balance.
-These developments have made it more difficult for us to attract and retain top talent.
+Inflation and other events over the past few years have increased employees’ expectations regarding compensation and benefits and workplace flexibility.
+These developments have made it more difficult and costly for us to attract and retain top talent.
 While we do not expect these developments to have a material adverse impact on us, we can provide no assurances to this effect.

 Past growth may not be indicative of future growth.